KatherineMichel/digital-commonplace/README.md

 # The List 2019

 <!--
+https://twitter.com/unclebobmartin/status/1010660993851117569 | Uncle Bob Martin on Twitter: "Programs are made up of Dijkstra’s three structures: Sequence, Selection, and Iteration.
+Each of these is based upon jumps.
+Sequential statements jump from the end of the first to be beginning of the second."

 https://jvns.ca/blog/brag-documents/ | Get your work recognized: write a brag document - Julia Evans https://twitter.com/bitfield/status/1142434820196306946 | John Arundel on Twitter: "The "stuff you did" list is also super useful when annual review comes around, because for some reason in that situation I can never think of one damned thing.… https://t.co/daVNT6UJpi"